Gaochenyin/Monte-Carlo-Expectation-Maximization/README.md

 ### Evaluation

-* MCEM could obtain a fair results based on the intialization mentioned before.
+* We conducted different number of simulations:$100,200,\cdots,1000$ and evaluate the corresponding $MSE$.
+From the result, we concluded that MCEM could obtain a fair results based on the intialization mentioned before.

 * The MSE of $\beta_2$ and $\sigma_2$ by MCEM are much bigger than other parameters.
 This may be the result of the difference of the magnitudes.